 k) Including aggregated user portfolio data, indicate co-occurrences of companies.

 These documents do provide a very methodical and detailed look at understanding how businesses are related.
-One of the points about scoring of related businesses that stood out for me was the use of “aggregated user navigation histories” which might provide some insights to Google which aren’t available to others outside of Google.
+One of the points about the scoring of related businesses that stood out for me was the use of “aggregated user navigation histories” which might provide some insights to Google which aren’t available to others outside of Google.

 I’ve only covered a small part of the patent applications here.
 There are some more gems in there, including how candidate news article links might be chosen and ranked.
 The processes described in the documents provide a nice look at how a search engine might handle and present information in a specialized field.